Miss. Freedom Summer Project Part 12

 Wednesday.

 We said good-bye to Doug Marr who was returning to Conn.
 Wish we’d had more time together.
 Doug graduated from seminary the same year I did.
-(1963) He’s a person you really enjoy sitting down & exchanging with.
+(1963) He’s a person you really enjoy sitting down & exchanging ideas with.

 Later in the morning Roger & I drove Lisa over to the Gulf station where she was to catch a bus for home.
 She’s thinking seriously of returning to Shaw in September so she decided to leave early to clear up her affairs.
 This would mean giving up a teaching position at Radcliffe should she decide to return.
 (Shaw – or rather the Negroes here really get in your blood.)